 What is your frenzy factor right now on a scale of 1 to 100?

 What is your frazzle factor right now on a scale of 1 to 100?

 What ideas can you share to bring balance for entrepreneurs, including you?

 Need a team to help reduce your frenzy or frazzle factor?
-Amazing OBM supports heart-centered entrepreneurs by managing their day-to-day operations and digital marketing activities.
+Amazing OBM supports heart-centered coaches by managing their day-to-day digital marketing activities.
 Take time for you.
 You deserve it.

 Frenzied or Frazzled: When Entrepreneurship Has Tipped Your Balance Scale